jenkinsci/gerrit-code-review-plugin/README.md

 I could just "copy & paste" our Groovy workflow, however, that does not seem a sensible and long-term approach.
-I wanted to have "something more" than a pure triggering mechanism: I wanted to extend the power of Jenkisfile with the Gerrit review workflow verbs.
+I wanted to have "something more" than a pure triggering mechanism: I wanted to extend the power of Jenkinsfile with the Gerrit review workflow verbs.

 ## What about the Gerrit Trigger Plugin?